Hot Off the Presses

 Writers Grotto members are constantly turning out new work, including articles, essays, poems and other writing that gets published online or in periodicals.
 Here’s the latest batch of work; to receive these in your inbox each month, sign up for the Grottoletter.

-Irving Ruan writes a humorous reimagining of the future of artificial intelligence, in The New Yorker.
+Everybody has failures.
+Irving Ruan writes a humorous rendition about all of his for The New Yorker.